 - i.
 Merger: This Charter and Contract, including all of the attachments, constitute the entire agreement of the Parties.
 NMSA, Commission policies, and Department policies, and administrative rules and regulations which may be amended from time to time during the course of the Charter, are incorporated into this Charter, along with any amendments which may occur during the term of the Charter, by this reference. - ii.
-Waiver: Either party's failure to insist on strict performance of any term or condition of the Charter shall not constitute a waiver of that term or condition, even if the party accepting or acquiescing in the nonconforming performance knows of the nature of the performance and fails to object to it. - Severability: The provisions of this Charter are severable.
+Waiver: Either party's failure to insist on strict performance of any term or condition of the Charter shall not constitute a waiver of that term or condition, even if the party accepting or acquiescing in the nonconforming performance knows of the nature of the performance and fails to object to it.

+- Severability: The provisions of this Charter are severable.
 Any term or condition deemed illegal or invalid shall not affect any other term or condition of the Charter or Contract. - iv.
 Assignment: Neither party may assign or transfer any right or interest in this Charter and Contract unless authorized by law.
-No assignment, transfer or delegation of any duty of the School shall be made without prior written permission of the Commission. - 8.
-Indemnification and Acknowledgements: To the extent permitted by law, the Charter School shall indemnify, defend, save and hold harmless the Commission, the State, its departments, agencies, boards, commissions, universities and its officers, officials, agents and employees ("Indemnitee") from and against any and all claims, actions, liabilities, damages, losses or expenses (including court costs, attorneys' fees, and costs of claim processing, investigation and litigation) ("Claims") for bodily injury or personal injury (including death), or loss or damage to tangible or intangible property caused, or alleged to be caused, in whole or in part, by the negligent or willful acts or omissions of the School or any of its directors, agents, employees or subcontractors.
+No assignment, transfer or delegation of any duty of the School shall be made without prior written permission of the Commission. - Indemnification and Acknowledgements: To the extent permitted by law, the Charter 8.
+School shall indemnify, defend, save and hold harmless the Commission, the State, its departments, agencies, boards, commissions, universities and its officers, officials, agents and employees ("Indemnitee") from and against any and all claims, actions, liabilities, damages, losses or expenses (including court costs, attorneys' fees, and costs of claim processing, investigation and litigation) ("Claims") for bodily injury or personal injury (including death), or loss or damage to tangible or intangible property caused, or alleged to be caused, in whole or in part, by the negligent or willful acts or omissions of the School or any of its directors, agents, employees or subcontractors.
 This indemnity includes any claim or amount arising out of or recovered under the Workers' Compensation Law or arising out of the failure of such School to conform to any federal, state or local law, statute, ordinance, rule, regulation or court decree that is applicable to the School.
 It is the specific intention of the parties that the Indemnitee shall, in all instances, except for Claims arising solely from the negligent or willful acts or omissions of the Indemnitee, be indemnified by the School from and against any and all claims.
 It is agreed that the School will be responsible for primary loss investigation, defense and judgment costs where this indemnification is applicable.
-This provision shall be subject to annual budget and appropriation by the New Mexico Legislature.
+This provision shall be subject to annual budget and appropriation by the New Mexico Legislature. - Employees and Contractors: This Charter is not an employment contract.
+No officer, employee, agent, or subcontractor of the School is an officer, employee, or agent of the Commission or the Department. - 10.
+Non-Discrimination: The School shall comply with all applicable federal and state employment laws, rules and regulations, including the Americans with Disabilities Act.
+The School shall take affirmative action to ensure that applicants for employment and employees are not discriminated against due to race, creed, color, religion, sex, sexual orientation, gender identity, spousal affiliation, national origin or disability.